kungfux/kungfux.github.io/_posts/2021/2021-11-10-spa-web-application-for-small-businesses.md

 The very first version I built in 2008 was a desktop application using C# and WinForms with a simple Microsoft Access database.
 It had a single screen to add income/expenses and calculate the total, average per year, or per selected range.
 It was easy to build and super usable for my dad.

 Later, in 2015, I updated the application to use WPF for modern UI and SQLite database.
 This version had more features like employee directory, salary management and basic charts.
 It was also packaged using InnoSetup to create a simple Windows installer.
 This served him well for many years.
-It is available on [GitHub](https://github.com/kungfux/business-accounting-desktop).

 In 2021, he told me that what he wanted most was to be able to access the application from any device, not just his computer.